e1ha/Pomodoro-Webapp/admin/meetings/standup-meetings/week6/monday.md

 ## <span style="color: red;">Farheen A.</span>

 ### What did you work on yesterday?
--did not work
+- did not work

 ### What are your blockers?
--none
+- none

 ### What will you work on today?
--discussed with Qingyuan about splitting tasks for timer page
+- discussed with Qingyuan about splitting tasks for timer page

 ### How close are we to hitting our sprint goals?
--will be done by the end of the sprint
+- will be done by the end of the sprint

 ## <span style="color: red;">Uposhanto B.</span>

 ### What did you work on yesterday?
-I researched the code tools.
+- I researched the code tools.

 ### What are your blockers?
-My committments for other classes right now.
+- My committments for other classes right now.

 ### What will you work on today?
-Today I'll work on trying to set up a few configurations.
+- Today I'll work on trying to set up a few configurations.

 ### How close are we to hitting our sprint goals?
-We may or may not be able to finish our sprint goals.
+- We may or may not be able to finish our sprint goals.

 ## <span style="color: red;">Ryan B.</span>